nodrogluap/tamor/config/README.md

 ## Unique Molecular Indices

 The samplesheet is also used to determine if Unique Molecular Indices (UMIs) were used to generate the sequencing libraries, which requires different handling in Dragen during genotyping downstream.
-Use of UMIs is determined by the presence of an OverrideCycles setting in the smaplesheet that includes a "U" value.
+Use of UMIs is determined by the presence of an OverrideCycles setting in the samplesheet that includes a "U" value.
 By default, random UMIs are assumed.
 To specify a non-random UMI scheme, uncomment the ``umi_whitelist``, ``umi_correction_table``, and
 ``umi_slippage_support_informative_fraction`` settings in ``config/config.yaml`` as appropriate.